DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts Payable/BPAY payment.md

 Second step is to pay the vendor invoices posted in previous step.
 Users can go to the **Vendor payment journal** page by navigating to **Accounts payable > Payments > Vendor payment journal**. <br>

 New Finance utilities BPAY field **Lodgement reference** has been added to Vendor payment proposal page.
-Payments are already being grouped by standard by Payment ID, and with the BPAY modification the **Lodgement reference** is also used in the grouping.
+Standard D365 already groups payments by Payment ID, and with the BPAY modification the **Lodgement reference** is also used for additional grouping.

 **Lodgement reference** can be viewed on the **Payment** tab.
 The field is editable.